Logo

 If calm corners or breathing strategies fall short, educators can:

-- Consider whole-class strategies that support regulation—like the Good Behavior Game, proven to reduce reactive behavior and improve regulation in days or weeks.
+3. Try a whole-class approach.
+Structured group strategies—like the Good Behavior Game—are proven to reduce reactive behavior and improve regulation classroom-wide within days or weeks.

 Brain Science Spotlight